Lynnie Marie Bares Booty In Tiny Black Bikini In Cancun

 Lynnie Marie let it all hang out in her most recent Instagram snap on Tuesday.
 The gorgeous blond opted for a barely there style as she served up a steamy look for the camera.

 In the racy pic, Lynnie looked hotter than ever as she bared her booty in a tiny black bikini.
 The top tied behind her back and around her neck with thin straps that exposed her muscular back, toned arms, and shoulders.
-The garment also clung tightly to her busty chest and flashed her sideboob.
+The garment also clung tightly to her busty chest and exposed some sideboob.

 The skimpy bottoms were pulled high over her curvaceous hips and wrapped tightly around her slim midsection.
 The swimwear also appeared to be a thong that showcased her round booty and long, lean legs.
 Her flat tummy and impressive abs were also in full view for the shot.
 She accessorized the look with a pair of sparkly earrings.